domenicweber/lrthw_exercises/chapter_2/Readme.md

  Sometimes the questions are so simple I look too deep I'm assuming you mean to use `#` at the beginning of a line and it will comment out the line

+ Wendy explained that you can highlight a line hold cmd + / and it will comment out the line.

 > Find out if you were right about what the # character does and make sure you know what it's called (octothorpe or pound character).